spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-install-spryker-in-aws-environment.md

 For more information about configuring the Elastic IP Address, see [Allocating an Elastic IP Address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-eips-allocating) and [Associating an Elastic IP Address with a Running Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-eips-associating)

-### Connecting to the instance
+### Connect to the instance

-To connect to the instance, do the following:
+To connect to the instance, follow these steps:

 1. Click **Actions&nbsp;<span aria-label="and then">></span> Connect**.